akanksha5611/Natures-Hub/README.md

 # Natures-Hub

+The theme choosen is photography !

-This is a portfolio site the displays some of my photography, broken up into various categories such asAnimals Monuments , Sunsets photography.
+This is a portfolio site the displays some of my photography, broken up into various categories such as Animals , Monuments , Sunsets photography.
 It mainly focuses on the FrontEnd Development.

 Main categories on Photography Portfolio site